demipapazoglou/Secure-Programming-Group-Assignment/README.md

 ## Files Included
 - `crypto/CryptoManager.js` – Handles encryption, decryption, and key management
-- `crypto/MessageSigner.js` – Signs and verifies message envelopes
-- `test-crypto.js` -  Test file for verifying the functionality of `CryptoManager.js` and `MessageSigner.js`.
+- `test-crypto.js` -  Test file for verifying the functionality of `CryptoManager.js`.

 ## How to Test
 To run the tests, execute: `node test-crypto.js`